<?xml version="1.0" encoding="UTF-8"?>

 </author>

-<link rel="alternate" type="text/html" href="https://www.hitchdefense.com/blog/2026/04/can-a-dui-result-in-a-felony-charge-in-kentucky/" />
+<link rel="alternate" type="text/html" href="https://www.hitchdefense.com/blog/2026/06/how-kentucky-dui-defenses-work-and-why-early-action-matters/" />

 <taxo:topics><![CDATA[-]]></taxo:topics>